javier-naranjo/CloneHero-6-to-5-buttons-conversor/README.md

 charts that uses a Guitar Hero Live (6 fret guitar controller) into charts that uses the conventional Guitar Hero / Rock Band controller (5 fret: green, red, yellow, blue and orange).
 This only works for CloneHero charts with '.mid' format, and only modifies the "Expert" chart of the songs.
+***I made this specially to play the Guitar Hero TV (GHTV) setlist with a 5 fret guitar, because they are 519 amazing songs and I don't have a 6 fret guitar, actually I don't like it!**

 ## Screenshots